• -

 In 2016, Brazil was the fifth largest higher education market worldwide and the largest higher education market in Latin America, with approximately 8.0 million enrolled students, according to MEC/INEP.
 Higher education is comprised of sequential programs organized by field of knowledge, with different scopes and open to candidates who have a high school or equivalent certificate and meet the educational institution’s requirements.
 The higher education courses are divided into: (i) undergraduate programs, for students who have a high school or equivalent certificate and are approved in a selection process; (ii) graduate programs, which comprises master’s, doctorate, specialization, improvement and other programs, for students who have an undergraduate degree and meet the educational institution’s requirements; and (iii) extension courses, offered to students who meet the specific requirements the educational institution establishes for each of them.

-In 2022, there were 2,595 higher education institutions in Brazil, according to the 2022 Higher Education Census published by the Ministry of Education.
-Approximately 22% of all enrolled students in 2022 went to public education institutions whereas 78% went to private education institutions.
-From 2013 to 2022, private higher education institutions had a CAGR of 3.2% in the number of students, in the on-campus and digital undergraduate segments combined, going from approximately 5.4 million students in 2013 to 7.4 million students in 2022, according to the Ministry of Education.
+In 2023, there were 2,580 higher education institutions in Brazil, according to the 2023 Higher Education Synopsis published by the Ministry of Education (MEC).
+Of the total enrolled students in 2023, approximately 21% attended public institutions and 79% were enrolled in private institutions.
+From 2014 to 2023, private higher education institutions recorded a compound annual growth rate (CAGR) of 3.4% in student enrollment, across both on-campus and distance learning segments combined, rising from approximately 5.9 million students in 2014 to 7.9 million students in 2023, according to MEC.

-In the last 10 years, higher education has been consolidating itself as an attractive market for investments.
-Official data from the Higher Education Census, released by INEP in 2022, show that Brazil has been registering successive increases in the number of students, with an average increase of 2.9% per year from 2013 to 2022.
+In the last 10 years, higher education in Brazil has been consolidated itself as an attractive market for investment.
+Official data from the Higher Education Census, published by INEP in 2023, show that Brazil has been experienced consistent enrollment growth, with an average annual increase of 2.7% per year from 2014 to 2023.

 Source: MEC/INEP